Troubleshooting

 SIGTRAP |

 This is not an error signal.
-Instead, it is issued when execution stops at a place where a breakpoint has been set. | |
+Instead, it is issued when execution stops at a place where a BREAK instruction has been placed, and it is not a breakpoint.
+From this point it is not possible to continue execution. | |

 SIGABRT |

-See debug server log | This signal is raised after an unrecoverable internal error or when execution shall be continued after such an error.
+See debug server log | This signal is raised after a serious internal error or when execution shall be continued after such an error.
 Use the monitor info to get more information about the error. |

 SIGBUS |